shaik1002/biggitlabbomb/doc/user/project/merge_requests/reviews/index.md

 - [Revert changes](../revert_changes.md):
   Revert changes from any commit from a merge request.
 - [Keyboard shortcuts](../../../shortcuts.md#merge-requests):
-  Access and change specific parts of a merge request with keyboard commands.
+  Access and modify specific parts of a merge request with keyboard commands.

 ## Related topics